-Access to high-quality education and training is essential to the maintenance of a world-leading labour force.
-Education is critical to equality of opportunity in our society, to the competitiveness of Canadian enterprises and to the future prosperity of our country.
+Education is critical to equality of opportunity in our society as well as to the competitiveness of Canadian enterprises.
 Every sector of society, including business, has a role to play in improving access to lifelong learning and the quality of education available to Canadian children and adults.

 A focus on disadvantaged groups, especially Aboriginal peoples, will be critical in realizing Canada’s full potential.